smcclab/smc-course/_workshops/11-performance-practice-1.md

 {:.warn-box}
 **No Diary**: No computer music diary this week--your diaries are all done!

-The last two weeks of workshops are **drop-in** classes for you to develop and refine your final performance with your ensemble.
+The week is a **drop-in** class for you to develop and refine your final performance with your ensemble.
 Your tutor will be present to listen to your work and discuss any aspect of the course.
 It's important to these classes and to seek feedback from your tutor and peers to make sure that your ensemble performances are ready and will meet our standards.